 "Power output zero," she read the results aloud.
 "Batteries depleted.
 All generators burned out.
 Light physical damage to the exoskeleton.
 Sixty two perecent of its servos are out.
 Checking core memory matrix.
 Oh... that should have taken longer."

 She turned off the tool.
 A wave of relief washed over her, and she fought not to show it.
 "Either its self destruct protocol triggered or there was a massive electrical overload.
 In either case there's not much left in memory."

-"Damn it," Shepard whispered and leaned forward to rest his arms on his knees.
-He continued to stare at the destroyed robot.
+"Damn it," Shepard leaned forward to rest his arms on his knees and stared at the destroyed robot.

 "I don't know where to start," Shepard said.

-"Well, that's OK," Tali said, trying to sound cheerful.
+"Well, that's okay," Tali said, trying to sound cheerful.
 "Why don't you go get cleaned up?
 I'll take care of things here.
 We can talk later."

 Shepard leaned back in the seat and closed his eyes.
 Then he stood up and stretched, rotating his right arm in front of him.
 "No, I've got to talk to the Illusive Man first, tell him about the collectors."
 At least now he looked at her, and managed a tired smile.
 "But thanks, Tali."

 Tali desperately wanted to say something to lift his spirits, something funny or charming but it just didn't come.
 It would have been making light of whatever had happened – and that was the problem.
 Even though Legion was no more, she couldn't figure out what had transpired on the mission to affect Shepard so greatly.
 Had he caused Legion's demise?
 It was the only logical explanation for how he was acting, but why he would mourn a machine so was baffling.

 Shepard looked over Legion's unmoving form.
 "Guess that armor didn't do either of us any good," he said softly.